 Can I Use Regular Potting Soil For Cactus?

 Yes, you can use regular potting soil or African violet soil for your cactus plants.
 But again, don’t use these on their own, as they have too much moisture-holding organic matter and may contain fertilizer additives that are not geared for slow-growing cacti.
-Rather, use them as
+Rather, use them as a one ingredient of your own DIY cactus potting soil.

 How Do I Make Good Cactus Soil?